ros2/libyaml_vendor/libyaml_q_declaration.md

 ### Vulnerability Disclosure Policy [7.i]

-This package does not yet have a Vulnerability Disclosure Policy.
-But it's defined in the vendored Quality Declaration.
+The `libyaml` library does not have a Vulnerability Disclosure Policy.
+But for ROS 2's purposes, see the policy defined in the Quality Declaration of the `libyaml_vendor` package.